zemiret/elixir-mess/README.md

 This command starts an interactive session with your files compiled so you can acces them in REPL.

-## Where can we use flow?
+## Where are we using flow?

 * Extracting data from each file.
-    - [x] For each message filepath extract its statistics into some internal representation
+    - [x] For each message filepath extract it into some internal representation

 * Extracting statistics.
-What should we extract?
     - [x] Total number of exchanged messages
     - [x] Messages exchanged per day
     - [x] Bags of words.
 Which words do we use most frequently
     - [x] With who did we exchange the most messages

 * Search for specific word usage.
-    - [x] How many times have someone (especially we) used it (show windowing here)
+    - [x] How many times have someone (especially we) used it together with windowing in 1000 counter window